1. Graduate CV Examples, Templates & How to Write in 2025

 If, however, you have a lot of impressive and relevant experience, and have opted to shift your work experience section up, you may choose to record your work experience like this:

-Graduate CV example — work experience section
+Graduate CV example—work experience section template

 Work Experience